ataker1234/prometheus_grafana/README.md

-# My Monitoring Stack of Prometheus and Grafanay
+# My Monitoring Stack of Prometheus and Grafana

 This repository contains the configuration files of my Prometheus, Grafana and AlertManager config.